 Free Hypnosis Scripts

-Many of these scripts are in the public domain and have been collated on this site for use by clinical hypnotherapists, hypnotists, hypnosis students, stage hypnotists and those enthusiasts who are interested in the hypnotic arts.
+Most of these hypnosis scripts are in the public domain and have been collated on this site for use by clinical hypnotherapists, hypnotists, hypnosis students, stage hypnotists and those enthusiasts who are interested in the hypnotic arts.

-It is strongly suggested that hypnosis enthusiasts use these scripts for their own “self” hypnosis recordings, rather than creating recordings for other people.
-If you do not have certification or have not done formal training, consider doing the free hypnosis course.
-If you are a hypnotherapy / hypnosis student, also consider doing the free hypnosis course — will also find there are many useful tips that might give you an edge on your fellow students.
+It is strongly suggested that hypnosis enthusiasts use these hypnosis scripts for their own “self” hypnosis recordings, rather than creating hypnotic recordings for other people.
+If you do not have certification or have not done formal training, consider doing this free hypnosis course.
+If you are a hypnotherapy / hypnosis student, also consider doing the free hypnosis course — you will find there are many useful tips that might give you an edge on your fellow students.

 DISCLAIMER & WARNING